python/cpython/Doc/library/decimal.rst

    This context is used by the :class:`Context` constructor as a prototype for new contexts.
-Changing a field (such a precision) has the effect of changing the default for new contexts creating by the :class:`Context` constructor.
+Changing a field (such a precision) has the effect of changing the default for new contexts created by the :class:`Context` constructor.

    This context is most useful in multi-threaded environments.
 Changing one of the fields before threads are started has the effect of setting system-wide